InnaChuiuk/Customer_Segmentation/README.md

 # Customer_Segmentation

 ## Project overview
 Segmentation of an e-commerce customer base using RFM analysis (Recency, Frequency, Monetary).
-This approach helps identify loyal customers, detect those at risk of loosing, and develop personalized marketing strategies for each specific group.
+This approach helps identify loyal customers, detect those at risk of losing, and develop personalized marketing strategies for each specific group.

 ## Tech Stack
 * **Python (Pandas, Jupyter):** Used for data cleaning, handling missing values, and initial data preprocessing.